What does Dr. King’s handwriting look like?

 What will the Martin Luther King font be based on?

-My aim with these handwriting projects is to open the door to the content of an author through the aesthetic of handwriting, and the general interest for typography and fonts.
-And with that to create awareness for the cultural activity of writing and to imagine a creative vision for the future of writing in the 21st and 22nd century.
+My aim with handwriting font projects is to open the door to the content of an author through the aesthetic of handwriting and the general interest in typography and fonts.
+And with that, to create awareness for the cultural activity of writing and to imagine a creative vision for the future of writing in the 21st and 22nd century.

 Creating a handwriting font requires samples of every (lower- and uppercase) letter of the alphabet.
 I select a variety of manuscripts that are representative of the author’s hand and are interesting and relevant to give an insight into the author’s body of work and time.

-The central development of the font sources on “An Autobiography of Religious Development.”
+The central development of the font sources in “An Autobiography of Religious Development.”
 An essay Dr. King wrote at the age of 22 for a course at Crozer Theological Seminary.
-The text is available through the Martin Luther King Papers Project Stanford University.
+The text is available through the Martin Luther King Papers Project at Stanford University.

 But not all letters of the alphabet can be found there.
 So I am using a variety of other notes to complete the font.
 One of my personal favorites are these study notes Dr. King made about Hegel’s philosophy.

-In handwriting, initial lowercase letters are often larger than in the middle of a word.
-Characteristic for Dr. King’s handwriting are swashes in the beginning of a word.
+In handwriting, initial lowercase letters are often more prominent than in the middle of a word.
+Characteristics of Dr. King’s handwriting are swashes at the beginning of a word.

-In many cases, one will find that letters at the end of a word are written differently than in the middle of a word.
-A main characteristic of Dr. King’s handwriting is to end a word with a dynamic swash.
+Letters at the end of a word are written differently than in the middle of a word.
+For example, a characteristic of Dr. King’s handwriting is to end a word with a dynamic swash.

 Numbers, Signs, Punctuation, and Diacritical marks

 There are many signs that the font needs to function today.
-Examples are the Number-sign or Hashtag #, or the @ sign.
-Many of which wasn’t used in the time of Dr. King.
-The best way to go around these is to improvise them once all other letters are drawn.
+Examples are the Number-sign or Hashtag #, or the @ symbol.
+Many of which were not used in Dr. King’s time.
+The best way to go around these is to improvise them after I draw all letters.

-Diacritical marks are important to support languages other than English.
-Every language has specific needs, for example in German two dots are placed over vowels (ä,ö,ü) to indicate a modification.
+Diacritical marks are essential to support languages other than English.
+However, every language has specific needs.
+For example, in German, two dots are placed over vowels (ä,ö,ü) to indicate a modification.

 Update #15: 27.
 February 2021.
 Added numbers: 1 2 3 4 5, and period.